Surya-LR/Database_ClanAdventures/README.md

 # Database for ClanAdventures

-Database designed and created using MySQL to hold travel data for multiple families.
-This repositry contains the exported database (DataSQL_DB_SuryaRamesh.sql) that can be downloaded and eight scripts(ClanAdventures_Script*_*) created to demo the functionality.
+Database designed and created using MySQL to hold fictional travel data for multiple families.

+This repository contains the exported database (*DataSQL_DB_SuryaRamesh.sql*) that can be downloaded and run on a local machine along with the eight scripts (*ClanAdventures_Script*_**) created to demo the functionality.

 ## Introduction